Gautamr-5/Gautamr-5/README.md

 I’m **Gautam Raj**, a software developer and competitive programmer, currently pursuing **B.Tech in Electrical Engineering** at **NIT Patna (2023–27)**.

-I enjoy working on **data structures, algorithms, system design fundamentals**, and building clean, scalable software projects.
+I enjoy working on **data structures, algorithms,and problem solving **, and building clean, scalable software projects.

 ---